kcarter241/ansible-role-users/README.md

 Author Information
 ------------------

-This role was created in 2018 by Keith Boyd-Carter Yale University Library IT System Programmer
+This role was created in 2018 by Keith Carter
+System Programmer